InSight: Surface operations

-On 12 April 2021, it was reported that Insight went into emergency hibernation because its Solar panels were filled with Martian dust.
+On 12 April 2021, it was reported that Insight went into emergency hibernation because its solar panels were filled with Martian dust.

 On 14 April, the lander began to transmit images after waking from hibernation.

 On 3 May 2021, InSight used its robotic arm to trickle sand beside a solar panel.
 The InSight team wanted to let the sand blow away and touch the solar panels, sticking some dust particles to it, before leaving the solar panel.
 The sand trickle resulted in a boost in power of 30 watt-hours per sol.

-In July 2021 three papers studying Mars' interior structure were published.
+In July 2021 three papers studying Mars's interior structure were published.
 Seismometer data confirms that the center of Mars is molten.
 The crust of Mars is thinner than expected and may have two or three sub-layers.

 In January 2022, InSight went into safe mode due to a regional dust storm in the area, which caused a reduction in sunlight.
 During its time in safe mode, all but essential functions were suspended.
 It left safe mode on 19 January 2022 and resumed normal operations, however all science instruments were left off in the mean time.

-As of May 2022, Insight has recorded 1,313 Marsquakes.
+As of May 2022, Insight has recorded 1,313 marsquakes.

 The seismometer (SEIS), radio experiment (RISE) and the weather instruments (TWINS) continue to operate as the lander's Mars surface mission was extended by two years, until end of December 2022.
+The reason the mission was retired was due to insufficient power generation on the solar panels, due to dust accumulation.

+In August 2024, a reservoir of liquid water was discovered on Mars – deep in the rocky outer crust of the planet.
+The findings came from a new analysis of seismometer data, which recorded four years' of vibrations – Mars quakes – from deep inside the Red Planet.